Promoting Sustainability throughout the Supply Chain

 Basic Stance

-Due to the extent of their influence on society, multinational corporations engaging in business in the global market are expected to implement policies and measures for promoting corporate conduct that takes into consideration responsibilities such as legal compliance, protection of human rights and labor, the environment, and business ethics, both in their own operations and in those of their suppliers.
+Due to the extent of their influence on society, multinational corporations engaging in business in the global market are expected to implement policies and measures for promoting corporate conduct that takes into consideration responsibilities such as legal compliance, protection of human rights and labor, environmental conservation, and business ethics, both in their own operations and in those of their suppliers.
 As such, we believe that promoting sustainability, an approach that exercises social responsibility throughout the entire supply chain, is a mission of the DENSO Group in becoming a trustworthy corporate group in harmony with society.

 To this end, DENSO requests that all of its suppliers agree to the DENSO Group Sustainability Policy as well as conclude a basic transaction contract that addresses issues such as compliance, protection of human rights, environmental conservation, and occupational safety.
 We also ask our suppliers to promote sustainability through such means as assigning a contact person for matters concerning sustainability and clarifying their own related policies.